pmukeshreddy/covid-sentiment-Analysis-/README.md

 3) Original Tweet
 4) Label

-I have used bi-lstm for this project
+I have used bi-directional lstm for this project

 in this the data lemmatized , embedded and paded sequences I have used bi-directional rnn